-According to the World Health Organization, 91% of the world’s population is living in spaces where the WHO’s air quality guidelines are not met.
-High levels of air pollution comes with an increased risk of heart disease, stroke, lung cancer and respiratory diseases such as asthma.
+According to the World Health Organization, 91 percent of the world’s population is living in spaces where the WHO’s air quality guidelines are not met.
+High levels of air pollution comes with an increased risk of heart disease, stroke, lung cancer, and respiratory diseases such as asthma.
 While Canada is far down the WHO’s worst-offender list (it’s actually third in the world for best air quality) many Canadian cities could still be at risk for causing health-related issues from poor air quality.
 Read on for the Canadian cities most affected and ways you can protect yourself.

 #10 Saskatoon, Saskatchewan

 Saskatoon falls below the WHO’s recommended maximum level of 10 micrograms of PM2.5 (air particles of 2.5 or less micrometres in diameter) per cubic metre.
 The city has an average of 6.8 micrograms of PM2.5 per cubic metre, according to a 2016 Environment and Climate Change Canada report.
 Saskatoon shares this particulate matter level with London, Ontario.

 This city, less than an hour away from the U.S. border at Buffalo, has 6.9 micrograms of PM2.5 per cubic metre.
 To improve your indoor air quality, Health Canada recommends using an air filter such as HEPA filters and electrostatic precipitators, which can reduce some air contaminants, though steer clear of any filters that produce lung-irritating ozone.